Compliance and Safety Statement

 CE and UKCA are marks that are designed to demonstrate compliance with EU and UK safety, health and environmental protection legislation within specific groups of complete products such as toys, gas appliances, construction equipment or machinery.
 The CE and UKCA legislation is largely aligned – UKCA is the post-Brexit photocopy of the previous EU rules, designed to cover products sold in the UK.

 Are CE or UKCA certificates legally required?

-While stand-alone lithium batteries and cells do not require CE marking, electronic products that contain lithium batteries might be covered by one or more CE directives such as the EMC Directive, the RoHS Directive, or the Radio Equipment Regulations 2017.
-Due to the inclusion of Bluetooth functionality, Roamer batteries are in scope of the EU Radio Equipment Regulations 2017 and equivalent UK Radio Equipment Regulations, which require the use of the CE and UKCA marks respectively.
+While stand-alone lithium cells do not require CE marking, electronic products that contain lithium batteries are covered by one or more CE directives.
+Due to the inclusion of a BMS and Bluetooth functionality, Roamer batteries are in scope of the Electromagnetic Compatibility Directive, EU Radio Equipment Regulations which require the use of the CE and UKCA marks.

 Does your testing cover every Roamer battery model?